hashgraph-online/hcs-improvement-proposals/docs/standards/hcs-2.md

 - **`t_id` (Topic ID)**: Should match the Hedera account ID format, which is three groups of numbers separated by periods (e.g., `0.0.123456`).
 - **`uid` (Unique Identifier)**: Must be a valid sequence number or unique identifier relevant to the operation.
 - **`m` (Memo)**: An optional field providing additional context or information.
 Limited to 500 characters.
+- **`ttl`**: An optional field providing an override to the TTL in the memo.
+Typically not required.

 ### Attributes Validation